The Sound of Silence in Social Networks: Results on Consensus

 \subsection{\texorpdfstring{Dissensus in $\SOMminus$ Models}{Dissensus in SOMminus Models}}

-In strongly connected aperiodic graphs, the $\SOMminus$ model differs from the DeGroot model by no longer guaranteeing consensus.
+In strongly connected aperiodic graphs, the $\SOMminus$ models differs from DeGroot models by no longer guaranteeing consensus.
 Agents can enter a state of perpetual silence, effectively disrupting opinion propagation as if severing connections from the graph.
 This phenomenon is particularly critical when silent agents form bridges between connected components.
-Their opinions, influenced by opposing connected components, may remain below the 50\% non-silent threshold indefinitely.
+Their opinions, influenced by opposing connected components, may remain below their majo threshold indefinitely.
 As a result, they prevent opinion exchange between components, obstructing the possibility of achieving consensus.
-The following example illustrates this scenario through by showing the agents state evolution and influence graph (see Figure \ref{fig:ml_dissensus}).
+The following example illustrates this scenario by showing the agents state evolution and influence graph.

-\begin{remark} For visual clarity, self-influences are omitted from the influence graphs.
+\begin{remark} For visual clarity, self-influences are omitted.
 As a result, the visible incoming influences for each agent may not sum to one.
 Nevertheless, self-influences are implicitly present to ensure conformity with Definition \ref{definition:agent_network}.
 Readers can infer an agent's self-influence by subtracting the sum of its visible incoming influences from one. \end{remark}

-In this example(Figure \ref{fig:ml_dissensus}), agent $3$ acts as a critical bridge between two graph components: agents $1$ and $2$, and agents $4$ and $5$.
-Initially, all agents have enough opinions within their tolerance radii, except for agent $3$'s.
-This causes only agent $3$ to become silent at $t=1$, effectively severing the only link between the two components.
-As the components converge to their local consensus values, agent $3$'s opinion remains static due to equal influences from both components.
-These evolving component opinions consistently fall outside agent $3$'s tolerance radius, trapping it in perpetual silence.
-Consequently, the two components remain permanently disconnected, preventing global consensus and exemplifying how the $\SOMminus$ model can lead to dissensus in strongly connected graphs.
+In the example shown in Fig.~\ref{fig:ml_dissensus}, Agent 3 serves as the sole bridge connecting two distinct graph components: \{Agents 1, 2\} and \{Agents 4, 5\}.
+Due to the tolerance radius and majority threshold parameters, Agent 3 becomes effectively isolated due to its central position.
+Specifically, Agent 3's belief ($0.5$) lies outside the tolerance radius of agents in both components, causing it to have no neighbors with sufficiently similar opinions.
+Consequently, Agent 3 becomes perpetually silent after the first round.

+Meanwhile, the opposing influences from both components on Agent 3's belief update equation cancel each other out the ``pull'' from the left component (Agents 1, 2) is balanced by an equal and opposite ``pull'' from the right component (Agents 4, 5).
+This results in Agent 3's belief remaining fixed while it stays silent.
+In contrast, agents within each component maintain beliefs within each other's tolerance radii (after the first round), ensuring they continue to speak and influence one another.
+As a result, each component converges to its own local consensus, while the perpetually silent Agent 3 can no longer transmit influence between them.
+The graph thus becomes effectively disconnected, preventing global consensus despite the original strong connectivity.